 Table of contents

 Halloween Snack Mix

-Do you have kids that want those amazing, SPOOKY, theme snacks because it’s fun to eat pretzels with eyeball sprinkles instead of plain pretzels?
+Do you have kids that want those amazing, SPOOKY Halloween theme snacks because it’s fun to eat pretzels with eyeball sprinkles instead of plain pretzels?

-This night is full of parties, candy, costumes, tricks, and lots of Halloween party snacks.
+This night is full of parties, candy, costumes, tricks, and lots of my favorite Halloween desserts.

 Don’t forget the trick-or-treating!
 That’s a lot of walking, especially if you have a large neighborhood, so you better have the energy to make it all the way.